 Concurrently, the McKees Rocks CDC (MRCDC) and Focus on Renewal (FOR) partnered with New Sun Rising (NSR) in 2016 to lead the development of a revisioning and activation plan while more deeply engaging the Sto-Rox community.
 The plan emphasized the voices and empowerment of stakeholders throughout the process, with special attention to underrepresented citizens.
 Building upon this research and feedback on the community’s development priorities, NSR, MRCDC, and FOR facilitated the Ignite Sto-Rox startup workshop in 2017 to identify local social entrepreneurs and provided ongoing intensive development support to 10 organizations through the Launch Sto-Rox incubator in 2018.

-In August 2019, the Grow Sto-Rox founding partners (listed above) first met as a collaborative and committed to increase their efficacy by fully embracing the tenants of collective impact planning as it works to improve the quality of life of Sto-Rox residents through trauma informed, strength-based programs that improve the equitable economic future of the community.
-The founding partners acknowledge that this work is not possible without building trust, engaging the community, eliminating locally defined disparities, developing a culture of continuous improvement, and leveraging existing assets.
+In August 2019, the Grow Sto-Rox founding partners first met as a collaborative and committed to increase their efficacy by fully embracing the tenants of collective impact planning as it works to improve the quality of life of Sto-Rox residents through trauma informed, strength-based programs that improve the equitable economic future of the community.
+The founding partners acknowledged that this work is not possible without building trust, engaging the community, eliminating locally defined disparities, developing a culture of continuous improvement, and leveraging existing assets.

 In acknowledgement of this shared vision and commitment, the Grow Sto-Rox collaborative was accepted into the inaugural year of The Forbes Funds C3 (Catalyst Community Cohort) program in late 2019.
 The C3 program provides funding and mentorship that will serve to advance the collaborative’s planning and capacity building efforts as they move towards implementation.
+GSR offered professional training to community members and providers, then incubated the Affinity Circles program with a goal to break the cycle of generational poverty.
+During this 8-week cohort, residents learn to address trauma and social-emotional needs by prioritizing individual health & wellbeing and financial literacy, better preparing over 70 people (as of June 2023) to take advantage of opportunities to pursue a thriving wage.

 Trauma informed is realizing that every individual’s experience results in varying levels of trauma that plays a big role in how they respond to everyday interactions.
 People develop masks to hide the fact that they are traumatized.
 In community, these masks manifest in real ways, such as mental health with addiction, indifference in hyper masculinity, and false confidence hiding fear in educators.
 Trauma-informed approaches allow you to take your own mask off and engage with the real person.
 Being vulnerable and recognizing that trauma is manifesting in another human being provides people with a different experience, avoiding the reinforcement of their current mental model.
 Providers must be aware of our own triggers, levels of chronic stress, and ability to avoid escalation by reframing conversations.
 Dealing with trauma has been relatively absent in our community and is critical for people to move into strengths-based approaches and ultimately, equitable economic growth.